DutchRetroGuy/AmigaAudioMixer/Documentation/Documentation.md

   Unlike the MinimalMixerExample however, it also shows the use of plugins and callback routines.
 The plugin used to showcase plugin use is the pitch change plugin.

+- #### OSLegalExample

+  An example program that shows how to use the mixer in an OS legal way.
+This example, like CMixerExample, is written in C.

 ### Tools

 Alongside the mixer, two tools have been included.
 These tools are: